cebartling/rails-graphql-spike/README.md

 1. Install the **bundler** gem: `gem install bundler`
 1. Install the project dependencies via bundler: `bundle install`
 1. Build the SQLite database and seed it with data: `bundle exec rake db:drop db:setup db:seed`
+1. Install the Node.js tools for Webpacker: `./scripts/install-tools.sh`
-1. Start up the Rails web server: `rails s`
+1. Start up the Rails web server and the Webpack dev server: `./bin/dev-server`
+1. Navigate a web browser to http://localhost:5000.
+The GraphiQL tool should come up.
-1. Execute GraphQL queries using your favorite HTTP tool.
+1. Execute GraphQL queries using GraphiQL tool or your favorite HTTP tool.
 See below for a few examples using the cURL.

 ## Generating the GraphQL documentation